davdar/maam/writeup/pldi15.markdown

 where `R` and `KR` are as defined in Section`~\ref{semantics}`{.raw}.
 The interpreter looks deterministic, however the nondeterminism is abstracted away behind `↑ₚ` and monadic bind.

-In generalizing the semantics to account for nondeterminism, updates to both the value and continuation store must merge rather than strong update.
+-- In generalizing the semantics to account for nondeterminism, updates to both the value and continuation store must merge rather than strong update.
-This is because we place no restriction on the semantics for `Time`, and we must preserve soundness in the presence of reused addresses.
+-- This is because we place no restriction on the semantics for `Time`, and we must preserve soundness in the presence of reused addresses.
-Our interpreter is therefore operating over a modified state space:
+To support the `⊔` operator for our stores (in observation of soundness), we modify our definitions of `Store` and `KStore` -- Our interpreter is therefore operating over a modified state space (noting that `Val` comes with a join-semilattice structure):
 `````indent```````````````````````````````````````
 σ  ∈ Store  : Addr → Val
 κσ ∈ KStore : KAddr → 𝒫(Frame × KAddr)
 ``````````````````````````````````````````````````
-We have already established a join-semilattice structure in the interface for `Val` in the abstract domain interface.
+-- We have already established a join-semilattice structure in the interface for `Val` in the abstract domain interface.
-Developing a custom join-semilattice for continuations is possible, and is the key component of recent developments in pushdown abstraction.
+-- Developing a custom join-semilattice for continuations is possible, and is the key component of recent developments in pushdown abstraction.
-For this presentation we use `𝒫(Frame × KAddr)` as an abstraction for continuations for simplicity.
+-- For this presentation we use `𝒫(Frame × KAddr)` as an abstraction for continuations for simplicity.

 To execute the interpreter we must introduce one more parameter.
 In the concrete semantics, execution takes the form of a least-fixed-point computation over the collecting semantics